|Years||1995 World Rowing Championships (8o, 7th)|

 Life after the GB team

 Since retiring from international rowing, Cath developed her career as a diplomat and more recently as a leadership consultant, speaker and writer.
-She has applied these skills to the sport of rowing as Chair of Cambridge University Women’s Boat Club from 2014 until 2020 when it merged with the men’s club to form a single Cambridge University Boat Club, and as a Steward of Henley Royal Regatta since 2017.
+She has applied these skills to the sport of rowing as Chair of Cambridge University Women’s Boat Club from 2014 until 2020 when it merged with the men’s club to form a single Cambridge University Boat Club; as a Steward of Henley Royal Regatta since 2017; and as Chair of Love Rowing, British Rowing’s charitable foundation.

 SInce 2015 she has competed regularly at the Head of the Charles with former GB team mates Katherine Grainger, Gillian Lindsay and Kate Mackenzie.
 “We’ve created our own way of continuing to row with more enjoyment than I’ve have ever had before in rowing (apart from perhaps in the early years at university),” she explains.
 “We generally don’t do much in the winter but we train from March onwards and go to Boston, which is a delight and massively sociable; we get to meet up with a bunch of friends there from around the global rowing community, and we get to do a race that is fun, has great crowds and a great vibe, and is usually in the sunshine.
 I can’t tell you how much I missed not training for it and going when Covid hit… it’s been a massive highlight in the year since we started doing it.”